 Purpose: This study aimed to compare CGH array and karyotype for prenatal diagnosis in high-risk individuals in the first trimester screening.

-Materials and Methods: The present study is a cross-sectional descriptive prospective study that was performed on high-risk mothers screened in the first trimester of pregnancy.
-In this study, pregnant women who had amniocentesis and chorionic villus sampling (CVS) due to high-risk screening results in the first trimester of pregnancy or abnormal ultrasound findings in the first trimester or abnormalities in the previous infant.
-Based on personal consent for the screening test, individuals were allocated into two groups under karyotype and CGH array.
+Materials and Methods: The present cross-sectional descriptive prospective study was performed on high-risk mothers screened in the first trimester of pregnancy.
+Individuals were allocated into two groups under karyotype and CGH array.
 Because this study is based on genetic testing data, it does not require a follow-up.
 Information on age, number of pregnancies, history of abortion, history of disease and screening results were collected and analyzed.
 Data analysis was done using SPSS Version 22 (IBM).

 Results: In total 247 cases were analyzed with 128 cases in the karyotype group and 119 cases in the CGH group.
-116 samples (90.6%) in the karyotype group and 99 samples (83.2%) in the CGH group showed normal karyotype.
+116 samples (90.6%) in the karyotype group and 99 samples (83.2%) in the CGH group showed a normal karyotype.
 4.2% (5 samples) and 7.9% (10 samples) of chromosomal abnormalities were trisomy in the CGH group and the karyotype group, respectively.
 CGH array analysis on chromosomal abnormalities identified copy number variation (CNV) in about 9.2% (11 samples) of cases.
-In terms of risk factors structural chromosomal, there was a statistically significant relationship was observed in term of history of disabled children in family, old age of the mother, history of anomalies, screening of the first trimester of pregnancy, increased NT (p<0.05).
+In terms of risk factors structural chromosomal, there was a statistically significant relationship in terms of history of disabled children in the family, maternal age, history of anomalies, screening of the first trimester of pregnancy, and increased NT (p<0.05).

-Conclusions: According to the results of recent studies, high-resolution arrays might be specifically to prevent fetal malformations.
-Until now, normal prenatal chromosome analysis has been a relatively standard method, but CGH may be helpful to specialists in diagnosing chromosomal abnormalities, especially unknown chromosomal abnormalities.
+Conclusions: High-resolution arrays specifically prevented fetal malformations.
+Until now, normal prenatal chromosome analysis has been shown a relatively standard method but CGH may be helpful to specialists in diagnosing chromosomal abnormalities, especially in unknown chromosomal abnormalities.

-Key words: Prenatal diagnosis, Array comparative genomic hybridization, First trimester, karyotyping
+Key words: Prenatal diagnosis, First trimester, High risk, karyotyping

 Introduction

 The development of molecular genetics has significantly reduced the number of births with genetic defects, and mothers should seek diagnostic tests after 11 weeks of gestation for greater reassurance (1, 2).
 About 40,000 amniocentesis and chorionic villus samples are processed each year in the UK, predominantly due to screening for the prenatal detection of chromosomal abnormalities (3, 4).
-Of these, the vast majority have a normal karyotype with complete microscopic analysis. a small number of cases of chromosomal abnormalities identified, about 80% are autosomal trisomies (involving chromosomes 13, 18, 21) (5, 6).
+Of these, the vast majority have a normal karyotype with complete microscopic analysis.
+A small number of cases with chromosomal abnormalities have been identified that 80% are autosomal trisomies (involving chromosomes 13, 18, 21) (5, 6).

-The remaining abnormal karyotypes consist of changes in the number of sex chromosomes and chromosomal structural rearrangements such as deleted, amplified, inverted, and balanced and unbalanced translocation, although microscopic analysis is very valid, it has many limitations (7).
+The remaining abnormal karyotypes are changes in the number of sex chromosomes and chromosomal structural rearrangements such as deleted, amplified, inverted, and balanced and unbalanced translocation.
+Although microscopic analysis is a valid method, it has several limitations (7).

 Due to the requirement for cell culture, the average reporting time for results in the UK can be up to 14 days.
 Furthermore, microscopic karyotyping is labour intensive and therefore costly, needs skilled interpretation, and is not easily amenable to automation.
-This method is based on cnv’s sizes up to 10Mb (8, 9).
+This method is based on CNV’s size up to 10Mb (8, 9).